 As a teenager it is expected that we explore, experiment and sometimes take risks.
 The internet has a huge impact on this and your child may use technology to be creative and express themselves.
 This can be difficult as a parent as many of the things that our children have grown up with may confuse or baffle us and you might feel like you are playing catch up with your children.

 We need to make sure that we support our children while using the internet to make sure they are accessing it in a safe, secure and knowledgeable way.
 So that if anything was to go wrong then they know how to react and resolve the situation.

 Please take the time to look through the links below and make sure that your child knows who to contact should an issue arise.
-If you have any worries or concerns about the way your child is behaving online, please use the contact form and a member of staff will be in touch with you.
+If you have any worries or concerns about the way your child is behaving online, please call us on 0118 334 1510 and ask to speak to one of the DSLs.

 Please click here to view our Online Safety and Internet Use Policy

 CEOP Safety Centre – Advice, Help and Report

 CEOP ThinkUKnow – Find out what is good and what is not